varadanvk/notion-task-planning-automation/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgements

-- OpenAI for providing the GPT model used in task planning
-- Notion for their API
-- Google for the Calendar API

 ## Future Development Plan

 ### 1. Cloud Hosting